jhultman/vision3d/readme.md

 # Vision 3D
 A clean, easy-to-use PyTorch library for lidar perception.
-Currently supports SECOND detector.

 ## Project goals
 - Emphasis on clean code (no 1,000 LOC functions).